villesepp/Blender/README.md

 My Blender 3D scripts

 # ⛰️ Terrain Generator
 Simple procedural tool for making bumpy planes with options for customization.
+Developed in Blender 4.3.2.

 ### Install/Run
 Open and run in the Blender Script Editor.
 A panel will appear in the 3D viewport ("N" menu on the right).